The German Shepherd Dog Breed Standard

 The Extended Breed Standard (EBS) for the German Shepherd Dog Breed provides detailed explanations of how the Breed Standard should be correctly interpreted by its reader.
 In particular, the distinct differences of coat between the Stock Coat variety and the Long Stock Coat variety are explained.

 In 2011 the Long Stock Coat variety, which was previously not allowed to be shown, was accepted by the ANKC to be registered in a separate register for Long Stock Coats, as from the 1st January from 2012.
 Long Stock Coats are shown in the show ring separately from the Stock Coat variety.
-No inter-variety breeding is allowed.
+Inter-variety breeding is allowed in Australia (as of 2022).

 Read correspondence relating to inter variety breeding.
 VSV, WUSV, GSDCA Responses re Inter Variety Breeding (Dec 2013)